-One great feature of the Falcon Sail design is, you can easily change one sail for another if you decide you would like something different.
+One great feature of the Falcon Sail design is, you can easily change from the 1.0 to the 1.4 meter sail if you decide you would like more sail.
 It takes about 2 minutes.
 You can buy any size sail (without the expense of a full kit) at any time to add versatility to any Falcon Sail kit you have previously purchased.
 Every size sail has its place for every paddler.
 The less wind there is, the more reasonable it is to go with a bigger sail.
-The more wind there is, the more likely you will like the 1.0 square meter sail over the 1.3 square meter sail.
+The more wind, the more likely you will like the 1.0 square meter sail over the 1.4 square meter sail.

 Here are a few examples of where each size sail has its place.1 square meter sail

-The 1.0 sail is by far our most popular, and is the most versatile size.1.3 square meter sail
+The 1.0 sail is by far our most popular, and is the most versatile size.1.4 square meter sail

 Typically if a paddle sailor would have 2 sails, this would be a great second size to have.